-Your Child Isn’t Ready
+1. Your Child Isn’t Ready

 If your child isn’t ready, there’s nothing wrong with them, I promise!
 If they don’t have the communication skills to tell you they need to go (communication can include sign language) or don’t realize when they’re going, they might not be ready.

-Eliminate bananas, feed them prunes, make sure they are plenty hydrated, etc. Theo and Margo both struggle with constipation, so they get chopped up prunes every morning while Josie gets raisins.
+Eliminate bananas, feed them prunes, ensure they are hydrated, etc. Theo and Margo both struggle with constipation, so they get chopped-up prunes every morning while Josie gets raisins.

 If your child is struggling with constipation, read about our experience here –> Poop Issues in Children

-Big Life Change
+4. Big Life Change

 They say to only make one big life change within 3 months.
-If you’re moving, switching to a big kid bed, or adding a new child to the family, or going through something difficult, such as a divorce, it is wise to consider waiting to potty train.
+If you’re moving, switching to a big kid bed, adding a new child to the family, or going through something difficult, such as a divorce, it is wise to consider waiting to potty train.

 Still unsure what to do?
 Read this –> Benefits of Late Potty Training

-An Upcoming Trip or Vacation
+5. An Upcoming Trip or Vacation

 We recently took a 12-hour car ride.
 Theo is old enough that it’s no issue, but if the girls had been potty trained, the extra stops definitely would have made our trip longer.

 If you are on the go with recently trained kiddos, make sure you invest in a travel potty!

-Parent’s Mental Load
+6. Parent’s Mental Load

 There was no way that I had the mental capacity to potty train, and I figured that out really fast!

-Their Siblings Need Your Attention
+7. Their Siblings Need Your Attention

 If you feel like your whole family is ready for the adventure of potty training, give my 3-day potty training a read to see if it’s right for your family!